AI Glossary

 Categorical Data

 A way of prompting LLMs to solve complex problems by explicitly asking them to break down their reasoning into a series of logical steps before giving the final answer.
+This helps improve reasoning and accuracy.

 Chatbot